helpmypoorsoul/landscape_generator/README.md

 ## Conclusion – Future Developments
 Despite not being the most experienced programmer, I managed to develop a project that matches the original concept rather well.
 I am pleased to have accomplished that and have a program which allows for intriguing landscape generation.

-I am, however, very aware of many areas that could have been optimised better, from the use of vertex array objects, to the colour palettes.
+I am, however, very aware of many areas that could have been optimised better, from the use of Vertex Array Objects, to the colour palettes.
 I hope to in the future optimise the project further, and also implement aspects to which I never got to for this assignment, like the normals.
-Something I would also like to explore further in this project is having rules that are not time invariant and ergodic: I would also like to further explore the rules and initial conditions, perhaps working in reverse and attempting to find the rules that would create a particular type of landscape.
+Something I would also like to explore further in this project is having rules that are not time invariant and ergodic; I would also like to further explore the rules and initial conditions, perhaps working in reverse and attempting to find the rules that would create a particular type of landscape.
 I would also like to add multiple scale rules, using course and fine grids, or at least noise.
 In terms of visualisation, I would like to add some lights, textures and perhaps a better more-flexible colouring set-up.